ArcTanSusan/arctansusan.github.com/_posts/2016-03-23-how-to-upgrade-to-the-shiniest-new-django-version.md

 I did upgrade from 1.6 to 1.7 in one afternoon on a small web project that with a dozen Python package dependencies.
 That web app worked fine locally, all the tests pass.

 In 2014, I've worked on an open source Django project called OpenHatch located at openhatch.org, it's an open source project that helps users find open source projects.
 I upgraded OpenHatch from 1.3 to 1.4 and then from 1.4 to 1.5.8.
 The changes covered a large amount of the codebase.
 Each upgrade to the next minor release involved adding and deleting a lot lines of code (4,000+ lines) across a lot of code in the openhatch code base and 3rd party Django libraries.
-It took me about 4 weeks to go from a completely broken Django app to a functional app, including days where I was stumped on how to proceed next, and even after I submtted the large pull request on github, I received a lot of code review feedback I got  from other contributors.
+It took me about 4 weeks to go from a completely broken Django app to a functional app, including days where I was stumped on how to proceed next, and even after I resolved the test errors, I submtted the large pull request on github, I received a lot of code review feedback I got  from other contributors.

 What does the end product look like?